SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 ### UserDefinableApiEndpoint

-The UserDefinableApiEndpoint module is responsible for handling API triggers for user-defined APIs.
+The UserDefinableApiEndpoint module is responsible for handling API triggers for User-Defined APIs.
 See [DataMiner UserDefinableApiEndpoint DxM](xref:UD_APIs_UserDefinableApiEndpoint).

 ### CommunicationGateway